iabraham/bioe205/lectures/lec11/index.md

 relate the two examples with the above?

-**Hint**: They are exactly the same except for an error in CSSB where it does the nonsense of converting things to the phasor form.
+**Hint**: They are exactly the same except for an error in CSSB where it does the extra step of converting things to the [phasor](https://en.wikipedia.org/wiki/Phasor) form.
 }

 ### Example 3